 Another great thing to do is to watch the sunset at Nilgen Lookout in Nilgen Nature Reserve.
 It is an incredibly beautiful place full of different native plants and bushes and it is amazing to see the colors of the fading sun color them in many different hues.

-If you do not mind driving, you should visit the Pinnacles Desert in Nambung National Park which is 75 km away.
+If you do not mind driving, you should also visit the Pinnacles Desert in Nambung National Park which is 75 km away.

 Where to stay close to the Lancelin Sand Dunes

 Lancelin Lodge YHA – This lodge has both dorm rooms and private rooms.
 A night in a dorm room costs 33 AUD per night and the prices for private rooms start at 90 AUD for 2 adults.